 - One of the more expensive belay glasses

-BG uses the same high-quality BK7 prisms that Y&Y do, and charge a fraction of the cost.
+BG uses the same high-quality BK7 prisms that Y&Y does, and charges a fraction of the cost.

 According to BG’s specs, these glasses still had their prisms in place after fifty falls from nearly six feet off the ground.
-The frame is made of lightweight polycarbonate (plastic), although it only comes in the color black.
+The frame material is a lightweight polycarbonate (plastic), although it only comes in the color black.

-When you purchase BG Belay Glasses, you also receive a lanyard, zipper case, and microfiber cloth.
+When you purchase BG Belay Glasses, you also receive a lanyard (neck strap), zipper case, and microfiber cloth.